kliewerdaniel/AI-Blog/projects.markdown

 ## Interactive Story Collection

-An interactive collection of AI-generated adventure stories set in the Amazon rainforest.
+An interactive collection of AI-generated  stories.
 Each story segment offers multiple paths, allowing readers to choose their own adventure through a series of interconnected narratives.

 [Explore Stories](/stories/)